Dr Fotios Sampaziotis

 Research

-Finally, we are using primary cholangiocyte organoids to develop regenerative therapies for cholangiopathies.
+Finally, they are using primary cholangiocyte organoids to develop regenerative therapies for cholangiopathies.
 We use 2 complementary approaches: Direct organoid injection in diseased bile ducts as a cellular therapy; or the generation of bioengineered bile ducts which can be used to surgically replace damaged ducts.

 Plain English